miklevin/MikeLev.in/_posts/2025-07-12-phantom-dialogue-ai-regression-testing.md

 anticipated.
 But we don't *really* need discussion continuity to survive the server restart right now.
 That just overcomplicated it.

+### 🛠️ Next Steps: Easing Electron Overload and Planning the Handoff

 So I'm going to look for a way to ease off the over-stuffed Electron thing.
 Maybe there's settings.
 But just in case why don't you crate a transition document for the next instance of you I may have to invite into this glorious mess and initiate it as to what we're doing and were we are.

+### 📝 Handoff Instructions: Article Format for the Next AI

 Write it in article format for the handoff document.
 I guess we can make yet another document in ai_discovery.
 Sheesh are we going to have to clean that up.